 Step 3: Bake the salmon in the oven for 10 minutes on the dot.
 Set the timer!

-Step 4: Prepare the toppings – toast the tortillas on a griddle (or over the flame of a gas stove), diced tomatoes, shred cheese, dice avocado, chop cilantro… you can even make lime crema (so, SO good!).
+Step 4: Prepare the toppings – toast the tortillas on a griddle (or over the flame of a gas stove), dice tomatoes, shred cheese, dice avocado, and chop cilantro…you can even make Lime Crema (so, SO good!).

-Step 5: When the salmon is done, break off bits of salmon filet and tuck them inside a tortilla.
+Step 5: When the salmon is done, flake off bits of the salmon filet with a fork and tuck them inside a tortilla.
 Top with slaw and toppings as desired.
-You can do this individually, or let the family serve themselves at the counter!
+You can do this individually, or let the family assemble their own salmon tacos!

 - Salmon isn’t the best leftover… so I recommend making it fresh for dinner.

 - All the other ingredients make GREAT leftovers!
 I almost always make a double batch of coleslaw and prep extra toppings so we can have tacos (or quesadillas) another night of the week.
-Slow Cooker Chicken Fajitas are a great option for a nearly hands-free dinner.
+Slow Cooker Chicken Fajitas are a great option as well.

-- Swap taco seasoning or fajita seasoning for the spice blend mix below.
-If you do this, I still recommend adding the chili powder for extra flavor.
+- Swap Taco Seasoning or Fajita Seasoning for the spice blend mix below.
+If you do this, I still recommend adding the regular chili powder for extra flavor and kick.

 - Cilantro Lime Coleslaw